Team Learning

 Why It Matters

-- Leverage collective wisdom: Properly aligned teams can think more insightfully about complex issues than any individual member
+- Leverage collective wisdom: Properly aligned teams think more insightfully about complex issues than any individual member

 - Accelerate organizational learning: Team members participate on multiple teams, spreading insights throughout the organization